Deputy Clerk Resume Examples

 Deputy Clerk Education Requirements

 In most cases, those seeking a position as a Deputy Clerk need only a high school diploma or GED.
-Some employers might require an associate's or bachelor's degree in legal studies or a related area or possession of a paralegal certificate.
-Completion of some college coursework can usually satisfy any clerical experience that employers might look for in job candidates.
+Some employers might require an associate’s or bachelor’s degree in legal studies or a related area or possession of a paralegal certificate.
+Completion of some college coursework can usually satisfy any that employers might look for in job candidates.

 Deputy Clerk Salary

 The BLS states that the median annual salary for court clerks is $35,850.
 The upper 10 percent earn $55,290, while the lowest 10 percent sees a median annual wage of $23,420.
 State government court clerks make slightly more than local government clerks, with a mean annual salary of $43,020 versus $36,800.
-The highest annual mean salary for these clerks is seen in New York ($54,630), with New Jersey ($49,200), Alaska ($47,940), Connecticut ($47,720) and Rhode Island ($46,480) rounding out the top five states for top court clerk salaries.
+The highest annual mean salary for these clerks is seen in New York ($54,630), with New Jersey ($49,200), Alaska ($47,940), Connecticut ($47,720) and Rhode Island ($46,480) rounding out the top five states for top salaries.